COS301-SE-2024/TailWaggr/docs/architecture.md

 - Enhances scalability, as hosted microservices can be scaled automatically to fit demand by Firebase.

 ## Architectural quality requirements
-- **Availability:** The system should have at least 99% uptime for the essential services (notably database access for reading and making posts).
+- **Availability:** This requirement is important for ensuring that users have round-the-clock access to the service, with minimal interruptions.
+The system should have at least 99% uptime for all essential services (notably database access for reading and making posts).
-- **Usability:** The app and web interfaces should function smoothly on most devices, dynamically resizing interface elements to fit a reasonable variety of modern screen sizes.
+- **Usability:** Refers to the ease of use of the app for most users, permitting a pleasant user experience.
+The app and web interfaces should function smoothly on most devices, dynamically resizing interface elements to fit a reasonable variety of modern screen sizes.
-- **Scalability:** Backend functionality should be implemented in part through Firebase’s functions, ensuring smooth horizontal scaling.
+- **Scalability:** The system must be able to adapt to any reasonable number of users.
+Backend functionality should be implemented in part through Firebase’s functions, ensuring smooth horizontal scaling.
 The system should be able to handle at least 30 requests per second.
-- **Performance:** Firebase queries (especially database queries) should be optimised to only return the minimum data needed to fulfil a request, to avoid wasting bandwidth and memory on loading unnecessary information.
+- **Performance:** Users must not be inconvenienced by having the app slow down their phones or crash.
+Firebase queries (especially database queries) should be optimised to only return the minimum data needed to fulfil a request, to avoid wasting bandwidth and memory on loading unnecessary information.
-- **Security:** Firestore Security rules should be used to ensure that users do not have access to sensitive data, using role-based access control.
+- **Security:** The confidentiality of users' personal information should be maintained.
+Firestore Security rules should be used to ensure that users do not have access to sensitive data, using role-based access control.

 ## Architectural design and pattern
 Design Decision justifications: